Garrachonr/LlamaDos/README.md

 Available on Hugging Face: https://huggingface.co/garrachonr/llamaDos

-The training has been performed following the original data structure of the Llama2 paper, so it is recommended to follow the same structure for inference:
+The training has been performed following the original data structure of the Llama2 paper, so it is recommended to follow the same structure for inference and re-training:

 ```python
 <s>[INST] <<SYS>>